yanndd/dd-agent/CONTRIBUTING.md

 * commit 2: _forgot column_
 * commit 3: _fix typo_

 To avoid that, please rebase your changes and create valid commits.
-It keeps history cleaner and it's easier to revert things and it makes developers happier too.
+It keeps history cleaner, it's easier to revert things, and it makes developers happier too.

 ### Messages